-I am a documentary filmmaker, freelance cinematographer and media content producer from Belfast, Northern Ireland, living and working in Arizona and California.
+I’m a documentary filmmaker, freelance cinematographer and media content producer from Belfast, Northern Ireland, living and working in Arizona and California.

 I’m obsessed with what people believe, and why!
-After years of shorter projects, my first feature-length documentary focused on the famous evangelical preacher Tony Campolo (spiritual advisor to President Clinton) and his son Bart Campolo, who stopped believing in God at the age of 50 and stepped away from Christian ministry (Leaving My Father’s Faith, 2017).
-The film revolves around an in-depth conversation between the father and his son resulting from Bart’s departure from faith.
-As the son of a Presbyterian minister, I have long been interested in the questions religion seeks to answer.
+The first doc I made was about the genuine beliefs of a small Arizona town in a mythological creature.
+My first feature-length documentary focused on the famous evangelical preacher Tony Campolo (spiritual advisor to President Clinton) and his son Bart Campolo, who stopped believing in God at the age of 50 and stepped away from Christian ministry (Leaving My Father’s Faith, 2017).
+I explored the role of belief in a series of documentaries commissioned by the Colorado River Indian Tribes, and on their indigenous traditions and cultures (The Marking of a Milestone, 2015, Beyond All Boundaries, 2016, In Our Voice, 2018).

 Overall reel HERE.
 Interview cinematography reel HERE.
 I am a proud member of the International Documentary Association.